 Primary Focus & Experience

-Ian’s practice focuses on land use entitlements for multifamily residential, office and commercial projects, with an emphasis on working in Puget Sound jurisdictions.
-Ian works with developers, property owners and investors to identify and execute strategies that provide predictable, cost-effective pathways to secure entitlements.
-Prior to joining McCullough Hill Leary, he served in Governor Gregoire's administration as a liaison to local government, civic and business interests throughout the South Puget Sound and as a lobbyist for cities.
-Ian uses his legislative and policy background to help clients navigate political issues arising in the land use process.
+Ian’s practice focuses on land use entitlements with an emphasis on working in Puget Sound jurisdictions.
+Ian works with developers, property owners, and investors to develop and execute strategies that provide predictable, cost-effective pathways to secure permits.
+Prior to joining McCullough Hill Leary, he served in Governor Gregoire's administration as a liaison to local government, civic, and business interests throughout the South Puget Sound and as a lobbyist for cities in Olympia.
+Ian uses his policy background to help clients navigate political issues arising in the land use process.

 Recent Significant Engagements

-Puget Sound urban development.
-Obtained entitlements for numerous mixed-use residential, office, hotel, retail, religious and educational developments in Seattle, Bellevue and Redmond.
+Puget Sound development.
+Obtained entitlements for mixed-use residential, office, hotel, retail, religious, and educational developments in Seattle, Bellevue and Redmond.